This is a controversial opinion, but I rather like CSS-in-JS. 😬🚨

 min-tap-target-height—which communicates why we need to set a

 - It's more declarative!
-Instead of specifying how each component should change at every specific window size, we're just giving it a value to use, and it'll resize automatically if that value changes.
+Instead of specifying how each component should change based on the pointer type, we're telling it what the value should be.

 The "Principle of Least Knowledge" is the idea that code should only have access to stuff directly adjacent to it, and not "reach over" into a totally different part of the codebase.
 I feel like if we squint a little, that same idea applies here.

-Another quick example: we can do the same trick for font sizes, so that each viewport has its own scale.
+Another quick example: we can do the same trick for our theme variables, so that each viewport has its own scale.

 There are some CSS properties that simply can't be animated.
 If you've ever tried to animate a linear or radial gradient, for example, you've realized pretty quickly that it doesn't work.